philanderson888/course-notes/Cyber/Cyber/cyber-glossary.md

 .onion sites are on the dark web

 Pirate Bay gone offline and gone onto Dark Web at http://uj3wazyk5u4hnvtk.onion/

+## dd

+Linux command to image a drive

 ## DTP Dynamic Trunking Protocol